We continue elaborating on the four most often used cliches about data management demonstrated in Figure 1.

 Data chain management

 Phase 5: Implementing the data management framework

 Phase 5 is the most challenging step in the success of a data management initiative.
 A company should bring theoretical developments from Phase 1 up to Phase 4 into practice.
 Phase 5 is also the most time and resource-consuming.
-The key rule is that, once started, the development of the data management capability would never stop.
+The key rule is that once started, the development of the data management capability will never stop.
 Challenges in the business environment will always generate new demands for data management.

 Phase 6: Performing the detailed maturity assessment

 A company can proceed with Phase 6 of the “Data management star 2.0” when it has already made some progress with implementing the data management framework.
 The key goal is to assess progress and improve and optimize the framework.